 Evoke Nostalgia by Sharing Festive Content

 Create polls on Instagram Stories.
-This is one of the latest Instagram features that gained lots of popularity among brands.
-Ask simple and personal questions, such as “Have you already wrote your shopping list for Green Monday?”
+This is one of the latest Instagram features that gained a lot of popularity among brands.
+Ask simple and personal questions such as, “Have you written your shopping list for Green Monday?”.

 During the holiday season, there will be a spike in your brand and product mentions.
 Invest in a solid social media monitoring tool that will let you stay on top of your mentions.
 You should also improve your live chat services to ensure that your customer support doesn’t suffer as the traffic grows.

 We’ve all seen the images of customers camping out in front of big stores just to take advantage of massive deals.
 Even though your store is online, you can still build hype around it.

 For example, create special sales for your store’s fans only, such as your newsletter list members or Facebook group members.
 They will be honored to be a part of an exclusive group and will be more likely to convert.